The void data type in Typescript represents the return value of functions that don’t return a value or return statements that do not return anything.

 Now let us create three functions of type voidFunc

-which returns a number, f2
+returns a number, f2

-which returns a boolean and f3
+returns a boolean, and f3

-which returns a string.
-Although the voidFunc returns void, the Typescript compiler does not enforce f1, f3 & f3 functions to return void, but ignores them.
+functions to return void but ignores them.
 But it still infers the return type of these functions as void.

 has value 10

-the compiler treats it as of type void and hence does not allow us to use it for any operations.
+the compiler treats it as type void and hence does not allow us to use it for any operations.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 | type voidFunc = () => void; const f1: voidFunc = () => { return 10; }; const f2: voidFunc = () => true; const f3: voidFunc = function () { return "Hello"; }; //v1, v2 & v3 are of type void const v1 = f1(); const v2 = f2(); const v3 = f3(); console.log(v1) //10 console.log(v2) //true console.log(v3) //hello //Since v1,v2 & v3 are voids you cannot use them v1+10; //not ok //Operator '+' cannot be applied to types 'void' and 'number' (v1 as number)+10 //not ok //Conversion of type 'void' to type 'number' may be a mistake //because neither type sufficiently overlaps with the other. //If this was intentional, convert the expression to 'unknown' first. |

-Change the type to undefined and the compiler complaints.
+and the compiler complaints.
 Since the voidFunc

 returns undefined